smallstack/smallstack/docs/general/run.md

 # How-to run a smallstack project
 If you have installed all dependencies and did the smallstack setup dance, you can now start the project.
 The first time it feels like downloading half of the internet due a lot of npm dependencies, but the second time it will be blazing fast already.
-This is normally done by

 ## A note about the local smallstack checkout mode
 If you have a local checkout of smallstack, you first need to initially bundle the framework: